prototypefund/Digital_Bargeld-docs/impl-mint.rst

 ===================================
-The Mint Reference Implementation
+The Exchange Reference Implementation
 ===================================

 ----------------------
 The Configuration File
 ----------------------

-The section `[mint]` contains various global options for the mint:
+The section `[exchange]` contains various global options for the exchange:

-* `master_public_key`: Must specify the mint's master public key.
+* `master_public_key`: Must specify the exchange's master public key.
-* `wireformat`: The wireformat supported by the mint (i.e. "SEPA")
+* `wireformat`: The wireformat supported by the exchange (i.e. "SEPA")
-* `currency`: The currency supported by the mint (i.e. "EUR")
+* `currency`: The currency supported by the exchange (i.e. "EUR")

 ^^^^^^^^^^^^^^^^^^^^^^
 SEPA accounts
 ^^^^^^^^^^^^^^^^^^^^^^

-The command line tool `taler-mint-sepa` is used to create a file with the JSON response to /wire/sepa requests using the mint's offline master key.
-This file needs to be created and added to the configuration under SEPA_RESPONSE_FILE in section [mint-wire-sepa] when the
+The command line tool `taler-exchange-sepa` is used to create a file with the JSON response to /wire/sepa requests using the exchange's offline master key.
+This file needs to be created and added to the configuration under SEPA_RESPONSE_FILE in section [exchange-wire-sepa] when the
 `wireformat` option in the configuration file allows SEPA transactions.